bioburn/MyPantry.net/README.md

 The source file for MyPantry is located in Site/Demos/MyPantry.aspx The source file for the SQL Wrapper is located in Site/App_Code/dbHelper.cs

+MyPantry is originally an Android Java Application for users to enter grocery items into a SQL database.
+The App keeps track of quantity, price, and expirations for each item and notifies users of upcoming expiring items.